yavorfingarov/Reprise/README.md

 }
 ```

+On application startup, `builder.ConfigureServices()` and
-`builder.ConfigureServices()` and `builder.ConfigureServices(assembly)` perform an assebly scan and invoke all `ConfigureServices(WebApplicationBuilder builder)` implementations on application startup.
+`builder.ConfigureServices(assembly)` perform an assebly scan and
+invoke all `ConfigureServices(WebApplicationBuilder builder)` implementations.
+Reprise will throw an `InvalidOperationException` if a service configurator
+has no public paramereterless constructor.

 ## OpenAPI

-In order to group enpoints in the Swagger UI, Reprise extracts a tag from the route of every endpoint.
-The first segment that is not "api" (case insensitive) or a parameter is capitalized and set as tag. "/" is used when no match is found.
+In order to group endpoints in the Swagger UI, Reprise extracts a tag from
+the route of every endpoint.
+The first segment that is not "api" (case insensitive)
+or a parameter is capitalized and set as a tag. "/" is used when no match is found.

 ## Performance

-Besides the assembly scans at application startup when configuring services and mapping endpoints, Reprise doesn't add any performance overhead when handling requests.
+Besides the assembly scans at application startup when configuring services
+and mapping endpoints, Reprise doesn't add any performance overhead when handling requests.

 ## Support